 Eliminating the Dangerous Legacies of War

-The security of conventional weapons is also an issue Congresswoman Speier has worked to rally support for from her congressional colleagues.
+Congresswoman Speier has worked to rally support from her congressional colleagues for the security of conventional weapons.
 In 2018, she formed the bipartisan Congressional Unexploded Ordnance/Demining Caucus.
 The caucus membership continues to grow as Members of Congress and their staff learn about the devastating impact these harmful legacies of war have on civilian populations and how they prevent post-conflict economic and social development.

-Congresswoman Speier led a successful effort to secure funding in the FY 2020 House-passed appropriations bill for humanitarian demining assistance.
-She also ensured that unclassified Department of Defense demining research would be shared with humanitarian demining organizations.
-And Congresswoman Speier has worked to hold the U.S. Agency for International Development (USAID) leadership accountable for promises made to Congress on demining efforts in Nagorno Karabakh, Armenia.
+Congresswoman Speier led a successful effort to secure a $6.3 million increase in funding in the FY 2021 appropriations bill for humanitarian demining assistance.
+Congresswoman Speier also worked successfully to include support for demining efforts in Nagorno Karabakh in the House-passed appropriations bill.

 Safeguarding International Human Rights